 People Also Ask

-Protecting your child's vision in a digital age requires consistent, healthy habits.
-A key rule is the 20-20-20 rule: every 20 minutes, encourage your child to look at something 20 feet away for at least 20 seconds to reduce eye strain.
-Ensure their screen is positioned at eye level and about an arm's length away.
-Blinking is also crucial, as screen use reduces blink rate, leading to dry eyes.
-At Liberty Laser Eye Center, we recommend limiting recreational screen time to two hours per day and ensuring children take frequent breaks for outdoor play.
-Finally, schedule annual comprehensive eye exams to catch any developing issues early, as children may not always recognize or report vision problems.
+To support your child's eye health, it is important to establish healthy digital habits.
+The American Academy of Ophthalmology recommends the 20-20-20 rule: every 20 minutes, have your child look at something 20 feet away for at least 20 seconds.
+This reduces eye strain from screens.
+Ensure their screen is at eye level and about an arm's length away.
+Blink reminders are helpful, as screen use reduces blink rate, leading to dry eyes.
+Limit total daily screen time and encourage outdoor play, which is proven to lower the risk of nearsightedness.
+At Liberty Laser Eye Center, we emphasize that these habits protect long-term vision.
+Regular comprehensive eye exams are also essential to catch any issues early.